QuietMisdreavus/vimfiles/README.md

 grew into a place to play around with vim script.
 I've tried to keep my configuration heavily commented so people (including "future me") could learn more about what each things does.

-Some of my configuration grew enough that i broke it out into separate scripts in the `plugin/` directory, so those should also be considered part of my config.
+Some of my configuration grew enough that i broke it into separate "plugins".
+These are all located in the `pack/misdreavus/start` directory, and should be considered part of my config.

 I've set up the plugins i use as submodules in various directories under the `pack` folder.
 This uses the Vim 8.x native package management to load them up.
 I was previously using [pathogen] to